corellium/coremodel/examples/examples.md

 # CoreModel Examples

 The CoreModel examples provide a skeleton for a device to be attached to a VMs virtual interfaces.
 There are independently compiled examples for the CoreModel API usage for list, UART, I2C, SPI, CAN, GPIO, and USBH.
-Not every VM type currently supports CoreModel API, the IMX93 can be used to test connecting to the virtual interfaces.
+Not every VM type currently supports CoreModel API, the IMX93, IMX8, and RPI4B can be used to test connecting to the virtual interfaces.
 On boot of the VM the port number to use with CoreModel is provided by `model-gw:`.

-To be able to build the examples the `libcoremodel` needs to be built first as they are linked against it.

 ## List